manpagez: man (manual) pages & more

 The case-insensitive font family name.
 Tk guarantees to support

-closely matching native font family will automatically be sub-
+font family will automatically be substituted when one of the

-may also be the name of a native, platform-specific font family;
+above font families is used.
+The name may also be the name of a

-in that case it will work as desired on one platform but may not
+as desired on one platform but may not display correctly on

-fied or unrecognized, a platform-specific default font will be
+a platform-specific default font will be chosen.

 -size size

 The desired size of the font.
-If the size argument is a posi-
+If the size argument is a

-in pixels.
-If a font cannot be displayed at the specified size,
+size in pixels.
+If a font cannot be displayed at the specified

-platform-dependent default size will be chosen.
+zero, a platform-dependent default size will be chosen.

 Sizes should normally be specified in points so the application

-will remain the same ruler size on the screen, even when chang-
+will remain the same ruler size on the screen, even when

 -weight weight